Silva-Bet: Other Cundy-Bettoney metal clarinets

-Cundy-Bettoney was probably the most prolific maker of metal clarinets in the world.
+Cundy-Bettoney was likely the world's most prolific maker of metal clarinets; the firm manufactured more than 75,000 of the type between 1925 and 1935 alone.
 The Silva-Bet was their top model.
 The Boston Wonder and the Columbia Model were just below their top quality, as was the H Bettoney model, which was widely supplied to military bands in the U.S. The Cadet model was a better-grade student instrument while the Three-Star was the least expensive.

+In its 1930s metal-clarinet advertising, Cundy-Bettoney priced its Silva-Bet at $135-150 “and up,” the Boston Wonder at $110, the P.X.
+Laube at $90, the Columbia at $75-80, the Madelon (made with plateau keys only) at $72-75, and the Cadet at $50.

+From 1954 to 1957 Cundy-Bettoney again advertised a metal clarinet for sale, its “Three-Star” model.

-They also produced many, many stencils marketed under other distributor's names, including Martin Handcraft metal clarinets.
+The firm also produced many, many stencils marketed under other distributor's names, including Martin Handcraft metal clarinets.
 At the time Bettoney was making Martin's metal clarinets, Martin was making the saxophones sold under the H Bettoney name.
 Most high-quality stencils are essentially identical to the Boston Wonder, while most of the cheaper stencils are essentially identical to the Three-Star.